KHEngineering/RoboRio/faq/pdp.md

 The PDP include a protective cover over the battery input cables.
 This solves having to use electrical tape to cover exposed terminals on the main input cables to the PDP.
 We use 6 awg cable from our battery to the PDP.

-The connector we use on the PDP terminals are here:[Battery Terminal](http://www.anymark.com/product-p/am-0805.htm) The crimp tool we use is here: [swedge tool](http://www.cableyard.com) The cable we use is bought here: [battery cable](http://www.cableyard.com)
+The connector we use on the PDP terminals are here: <http://www.anymark.com/product-p/am-0805.htm>
+The crimp tool we use is here: [swedge tool]()
+The cable we use is bought here: [battery cable]()

 ---